finos/legend/docs/tutorials/studio-tutorial.md

 -   If the datetime data does not include time zone information the time zone will be set according to the arguments/properties specified.
 -   Valid timeZone values are per Java's [ZoneId](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/ZoneId.html) including [SHORT_IDS](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/ZoneId.html#SHORT_IDS).
 -   The default time zone for all `DATETIME` fields in a section can be specified using the `defaultTimeZone` property.
--   When no time zone information is specified it is assumes to be UTC.
+-   When no time zone information is specified it is assumed to be UTC.

 #### Driver: DelimitedWithHeadings